uqlibrary/technology-training/R/packaging/packaging.md

 We now have our package listed in our packages list, ready to be loaded whenever we want to use its functions.

-### Publishing

-We can then try to publish on CRAN, or other repositories, making sure that you follow the guidelines / requirements.

 ### Best practice

 As a general rule, it is best to stick to a minimum of dependencies, so